citrix/citrix-daas-rest-go/citrixorchestration/docs/AdminFoldersAPIsDAAS.md

 )

 func main() {
-    pathOrId := "pathOrId_example" // string | Name or ID of the admin folder to delete. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID.
-    citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID.
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
-    userAgent := "Mozilla/5.0" // string | User Agent type of the request.
+    pathOrId := "pathOrId_example" // string | Name or ID of the admin folder to delete. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional)
-    objectsToRemove := []openapiclient.AdminFolderObjects{openapiclient.AdminFolderObjects("Unknown")} // []AdminFolderObjects | Identify which object should be removed from the adminFolder.
+    citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) objectsToRemove := []openapiclient.AdminFolderObjects{openapiclient.AdminFolderObjects("Unknown")} // []AdminFolderObjects | Identify which object should be removed from the adminFolder.
 If set to null, then the admin folder will be deleted if it hosts no object and no folder metaData with keys AdminFolderObjectIdentifier.
 If set to Applications, the applications in the folder will be deleted.
 The folder will be deleted if it do not host other objects(MachineCatalogs, or DeliveryGroup, or ApplicationGroups) and no folder metaData with keysAdminFolderObjectIdentifier.; If the folder hosts any other objects, then this folder will not be deleted, folder metadata with key ContainsApplications will be removed.
 If set to MachineCatalogs and this folder still hosts some MachineCatalogs, then this folder is not allowed to be deleted; If this folder do not host any MachineCatalogs but host other objects(Applications, DeliveryGroups, ApplicationGroups), the folder metaData with key ContainsMachineCatalogs will be removed; If this folder do not host any objects and no folder metaData with keys AdminFolderObjectIdentifier, the folder will be deleted.
 If set to DeliveryGroups or ApplicationGroups, have the same behavior as set to MachineCatalogs. (optional) async := true // bool | If `true`, the admin folder will be deleted as a background task.
 The task will have JobType DeleteAdminFolder.
 When the task is complete it will redirect to GetAdminFolders.
-The job's Parameters will contain properties:  * _Id_ - ID of the admin folder being deleted, * _Path_ - Path of the admin folder being deleted. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties:  * _Id_ - ID of the admin folder being deleted, * _Path_ - Path of the admin folder being deleted. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    r, err := apiClient.AdminFoldersAPIsDAAS.AdminFoldersDeleteAdminFolder(context.Background(), pathOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).ObjectsToRemove(objectsToRemove).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    r, err := apiClient.AdminFoldersAPIsDAAS.AdminFoldersDeleteAdminFolder(context.Background(), pathOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).ObjectsToRemove(objectsToRemove).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `AdminFoldersAPIsDAAS.AdminFoldersDeleteAdminFolder``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)